srikanthpotipi/market_palce_for_loans/README.md

 # Requirement analysis
 1) Max profit for the seller
 2) given input --> loan amount from seller, particiaption amount array and percentages array
+3) output --> indeces of the participations that giove the max profit to seller

 # Assumptions
 1) percentages would be less than 100